rsksmart/utilities/tests/README.md

 - Use node.js 8.x util.promisify (to convert the functions that use callbacks to return promises)
 - Use async/await to call them

-Now, there is no support for sending a raw transaction.
+Currently, there is no support for sending a raw transaction.